miller1ph/MyDFIR-Challenge/README.md

     Business analytics: Generate insights from customer data, sales trends, and other business KPIs.

 In summary, Kibana is the visual layer of the ELK stack that allows users to search, analyze, and visualize data stored in Elasticsearch, making it an essential tool for data-driven decision-making and monitoring.

+Benefits of the ELK Stack

+    Centralized logging: Meet compliance requirements and search data
+    Flexibility: Customized ingestion
+    Visualization: Observe information at a glance
+    Scalability: Easy to configure to handle larger environments
+    Ecosystem: Many integration and rich community